 Marsh-Billings-Rockefeller National Historical Park is a unit of the National Park Service, which is part of the Department of the Interior.
 The Department of the Interior is a branch of the Executive Branch of the United States government.
 It is therefore subject to all the laws of the federal government pertaining to the Executive Branch and specific laws related to the National Park Service.
 The Superintendent’s Compendium is the summary of park specific rules implemented under 36 Code of Federal Regulations (36 CFR).
 It serves as public notice, identifies areas closed for public use, provides a list of activities requiring either a special use permit or reservation, and elaborates on public use and resource protection regulations pertaining specifically to the administration of the park.
 The Superintendent’s Compendium does not repeat regulations found in 36 CFR and other United States Code and CFR Titles, which are enforced without further elaboration at the park level.

-All Park areas, not otherwise closed to public use, will be open to public use according to a schedule of visiting hours which vary seasonally, as follows:
+Visiting Hours: All park areas, not otherwise closed to public use, will be open to public use according to a schedule of visiting hours which vary seasonally, as follows:

-The Park's Carriage Roads and Trails are open from sunrise to sunset every day
+- The park's carriage roads and trails are open daily from sunrise to sunset.

-The Carriage Barn Visitor Center is open from 10:00 AM to 5:00 PM seven days per week during the visitor season.
+- The Carriage Barn Visitor Center is open from 10:00 AM to 5:00 PM Thursday through Monday during the visitor season.
+See www.nps.gov/mabi for open days and times.
 The visitor season is Memorial Day weekend through October 31 each year.

-Guided tours of the Marsh-Billings-Rockefeller Mansion are offered from 10:00 AM - 4:00 PM seven days per week during the visitor season based on a schedule posted daily.
+- Guided tours of the Marsh-Billings-Rockefeller Mansion are offered between 10:00 AM - 4:00 PM during the visitor season.
+Tour programs and schedules are posted at www.nps.gov/mabi.

 These visiting hours were determined to be in the best interests of the park and are necessary for the proper management of the park.

-All areas of the Park, not otherwise closed to public use, will be open to public use with the following limits:
+Public Use Limits: All areas of the park, not otherwise closed to public use, will be open to public use with the following limits:

-Touching the furnishings or objects in the Marsh-Billings-Rockefeller Mansion or any other historic building is prohibited.
+- Touching objects in the Marsh-Billings-Rockefeller Mansion or any other historic building is prohibited.

 These public use limits are deemed necessary for the safety and security of park visitors and staff and the preservation of the parks natural, historic, and cultural resources.
 Space in the historic home is limited and contains original furnishings and museum collections.
 Visitor numbers are limited in order to preserve and protect the structure and its contents.